BLADEHEDA/Coding-in-PHP/Documentation.md

 ## -Command to startthe Xammp server  on ubuntu
 sudo /opt/lampp/./manager-linux-x64.run

+## - Command to create a folder using the Terminal
+sudo mkdir folder_name

+## - Command to write folders in restricted zones
+sudo chown -R $USER:$USER folder_name

 - Wrote my First hello world.
 -learned how to comment in php